Romanesque and Gothic power

 Wooden architecture

-Rich in beautiful forests, the country very quickly used this resource to build its buildings, especially in the countryside and mountainous areas.
-The preferred species are the robust beech, spruce and larch.
-For some houses, the wood is cut in the form of planks, large and thick planks of wood which are then stacked to form a wall.
-They are pierced so that doors and windows can be inserted.
-The planks are assembled using a mortise and tenon system that allows the different pieces to fit together securely.
-The difficulty is greater in houses built with wooden logs that cannot be assembled as easily at the corners.
-The edges of the house are thus designed by interlacing the logs.
-In order to protect the wood from the weather and insect attacks, the wood is often covered with a coating made of clay and then painted with white lime or in ochre or bluish tones.
-To ensure perfect insulation of the house, the gaps that may exist between the pieces of wood are filled with plant moss, carved wood or braided hemp rope.
-The floor is most often covered with a wooden floor, but can also be left as a dirt floor.
-As for the roof, it is originally made of tree bark to which flat rocks and moss or grass are added.
-Later, roofs are covered with wooden tiles.
-In some areas, roofs may be covered with reeds or straw.
+Rich in superb forests, the country was quick to use this resource to build its edifices, particularly in rural and mountainous areas.
+Sturdy beech, spruce and larch are the preferred species.
+For some houses, the wood is cut in the form of logs, large, thick planks of wood that are then stacked to form a wall.
+Perforations are made to accommodate doors and windows.
+The logs are assembled using a system of mortise and tenon joints, enabling the various pieces to fit together securely.
+The difficulty is greater in houses built with logs, which cannot be assembled as easily at the corners.
+The edges of the house are thus designed by criss-crossing the logs.
+To protect the wood from weathering and insect attack, it is often coated with a clay-based plaster and then painted with white lime, ochre or bluish tones.
+To ensure perfect insulation of the house, any gaps between pieces of wood are filled with vegetable moss, cut wood or braided hemp rope.
+The floor is usually covered with a wooden floor, but can also be left as a rammed earth floor.
+As for the roof, it was originally made of tree bark, with the addition of flat rocks and moss or grass.
+Later, roofs were covered with wooden tiles.
+In some regions, roofs may be covered with reeds or straw.
 Some houses have a stone base.
-This is particularly the case in mountainous regions, where the base can compensate for the difference in height.
-The most beautiful examples of this vernacular architecture are to be found in the village of Vlkolínec, which has been a UNESCO World Heritage Site since 2003.
-In addition to 43 beautiful houses, the village has a belfry, a church and a school.
-At Čičmany you can admire beautiful houses decorated with geometrical patterns painted in white and creating a beautiful contrast with the dark brown of the wood.
-The wooden churches and their history are also to be found in the thematic file dedicated to them.
+This is particularly the case in mountainous regions, where the base helps to compensate for uneven terrain.
+The finest examples of this vernacular architecture can be found in the village of Vlkolínec, a UNESCO World Heritage site since 2003.
+In addition to 43 superb houses, the village boasts a belfry, church and school.
+In Čičmany, you can admire beautiful houses adorned with geometric motifs painted in white and creating a superb contrast with the dark brown of the wood.
+Wooden churches and their history can also be found in the thematic dossier dedicated to them.

 Eclecticism and Art Nouveau